peterkappus/hugo-pk/content/blog/okr-check-in-guide/index.md

 ## Use a "fist-to-five" vote
 I first discovered the "fist-to-five" via the handy [Spotify retro kit](https://labs.spotify.com/2017/12/15/spotify-retro-kit/).
 It's a terrific, easy, way to get instant feedback from a group on almost any topic.

-Start by reading aloud the **objectives**.
-Then for each **Key Result**, ask "On a scale of zero to five, how confident are you that we'll deliver this key result?"
+For each Key Result, ask "On a scale of zero to five, how confident are you that we'll deliver this key result?"
 On the count of three, each team member holds up some  fingers with a fist showing zero confidence and an open hand showing 100% confidence.
 This is a gut reaction, not a precise scientific measurement.
 Don't think too hard. <!--Sometimes we incorporate partial fingers or get into a brief debate on [correct finger-counting etiquette](https://en.wikipedia.org/wiki/Finger-counting). :grin: So long as it doesn't slow us down, I encourage anything to make the vote more fun and informative!-->

 Once you've voted, ask the person with the _highest confidence_ to explain their rationale.
 Then ask the same from the _least confident_ person.
 A short discussion may follow.
 Based on this, you could vote again to see if consensus improves.
 Once you have a rough consensus (or even if you don't), pick a number that the group can live with.
 Write it down and move on to the next step.